Privacy policy

 Description and scope of data processing

-The following data is also stored when the message is sent:
+The following data is also stored at the time the message is sent:

 – Date and time of contact